 Building a trusting relationship between the athlete and the practitioner is crucial, but also with the athletes environment, which may include parents, caregivers, family, friends, teachers, and therapists.

-So what exactly are we developing?
 We are developing, physical, adaptive, and cognitive skills.
 According to Eric Chessen, founder of Autism Fitness, the exercises we implement are essential for developing fundamental strength, stability, locomotive and motor planning skills.
-All these are the foundation in which strong, healthy movement is built and are also the areas of deficit for the ASD and special needs population.
+All these are the foundation in which strong, healthy movement is built.
+These are also the areas of deficit for the ASD and special needs population.